Cotton, Grains Cattle program: Intensification of northern cattle production in WA, enabled by feed products from irrigated cropping

 Projects

-Cotton Grains Cattle program: Intensification of northern cattle production in WA
+Cotton Grains Cattle program: Cropping enabled cattle production

-Cotton Grains Cattle program: Intensification of northern cattle production in WA
+Cotton Grains Cattle program: Cropping enabled cattle production

-The project will address research questions underpinning the intensification of irrigated crop and beef production systems in northern Western Australia (WA), particularly centred around the Ord River Irrigation Area (ORIA).
-A key focus is to what extent feed products from irrigated cropping can contribute to local cattle finishing systems, ultimately to produce a universally marketable animal and reduce the reliance on live export markets.
-Specifically, the project will establish a pilot cattle feeding facility using a ‘GrowSafe’ feed efficiency system and utilise a range of tropical feed rations sourced from the irrigated cropping industry (including cotton by-products and corn).
-Cattle performance will be assessed using growth, carcass composition and meat quality, along with measures of cattle well-being.
-Economic analysis of these systems and supply chains will also be undertaken.
-The social licence for intensification of agricultural production is increasingly being scrutinised and is particularly visible in environmentally sensitive regions such as northern WA.
-The environmental risks of irrigated cropping and intensive feeding systems, with a focus on water quality through efficient irrigation and use of pesticides and herbicides will be reviewed.
-Concurrent research to measure livestock methane emissions using a ‘GreenFeed’ system will assist with developing an economically viable supply chain with a small environmental footprint.
+The project will address research questions underpinning the intensification of irrigated crop and beef production systems in northern Western Australia (WA), particularly in the Ord River Irrigation Area (ORIA).
+A central focus is to determine the extent to which feed products from irrigated cropping can contribute to local cattle finishing systems – ultimately aiming to produce a universally marketable animal and reduce reliance on live export markets.
+Specifically, the project will establish a pilot cattle feeding facility using a ‘GrowSafe’ feed efficiency system and trial a range of tropical feed rations sourced from the irrigated cropping industry, including cotton by-products and corn.
+Cattle performance will be assessed using growth rates, carcass composition, meat quality, along with measures of cattle well-being.
+An economic analysis of these systems and supply chains will also be undertaken.
+As the social licence for agricultural intensification faces increasing scrutiny – particularly in environmentally sensitive regions like northern WA – the project will also review the environmental risks associated with irrigated cropping and intensive feeding systems.
+This includes a focus on water quality, efficient irrigation, and use of pesticides and herbicides.
+In parallel, the project will conduct research on livestock methane emissions using a ‘GreenFeed’ system.
+This will support the development of an economically viable supply chain with a reduced environmental footprint.

 read more